Wadie-ess/ContributionChartView/README.md

 .package(url: "https://github.com/your-username/ContributionChartView.git", from: "1.0.0")
 ```

-## licance
+## License
-Feel free to use or the share this package as you want!
+Feel free to use or to share this package as you want!